Dr. Tamara Zach

 • Routine developmental monitoring without regression or significant delay

-Avoiding unnecessary imaging protects children from the risks associated with sedation and reduces financial burden for Arizona families — including those covered under AHCCCS, Arizona's Medicaid program, where prior authorization requirements make judicious ordering especially important.
+Skipping unnecessary imaging spares children the risks of sedation and saves families money, including those covered under AHCCCS, Arizona's Medicaid program, where prior authorization requirements make careful ordering matter even more.

-If your child is referred to Rose Medical Pavilion, Dr. Tamara Zach MD will conduct a thorough neurological history and physical examination before any imaging is recommended.
-This visit-first approach ensures that a brain MRI for your child in Phoenix is ordered only when it will meaningfully change — or confirm — a diagnosis and treatment plan.
+If your child is referred to Rose Medical Pavilion, Dr. Tamara Zach MD takes a full neurological history and does a physical exam before recommending any imaging.
+That visit-first approach means a brain MRI gets ordered only when it will actually change or confirm a diagnosis and treatment plan.

-Arizona summers present a unique logistical consideration: keeping children comfortable and calm during medical visits when temperatures outside exceed 110°F is something our team is experienced in managing.
-We work to make every visit as low-stress as possible, from scheduling flexibility to clear pre-appointment instructions for families traveling from across the Valley or from rural Arizona communities.
+Arizona summers add a logistical wrinkle: keeping kids comfortable and calm during a medical visit when it's over 110°F outside takes some planning, and our team handles it.
+We work to keep every visit low-stress, from flexible scheduling to clear pre-appointment instructions for families driving in from across the Valley or from rural communities.

-A brain MRI is a powerful tool — but it is only one piece of a larger diagnostic conversation.
-The goal of every evaluation at Rose Medical Pavilion is to give your family answers, direction, and confidence in your child's care plan.
-Dr. Zach takes the time to explain what imaging does and does not show, and what the results mean for your child's specific situation.
+A brain MRI is one piece of a larger diagnostic conversation, not the whole thing.
+Every evaluation at Rose Medical Pavilion aims to give your family answers, direction, and confidence in the care plan.
+Dr. Zach explains what imaging shows, what it doesn't, and what the results mean for your child specifically.

-If you have concerns about your child's neurological health and want to understand whether a brain MRI or other evaluation is appropriate, we encourage you to schedule a consultation at Rose Medical Pavilion.
-Our team is here to help Phoenix-area families navigate these questions with expertise and compassion.
+If you're worried about your child's neurological health and want to know whether a brain MRI or another evaluation makes sense, schedule a consultation at Rose Medical Pavilion.
+Our team helps Phoenix-area families work through these questions with care.

 Schedule an Appointment